-3.14.5 De - Icing Frequency Assignments
+3.14.5 De-Icing Frequency Assignments

 ASRI can assign de-icing frequencies as needed for each winter season.
-De-icing frequency assignments from previous seasons may not always be available for reassignment during the current season and are limited to 5 watts output power for Ramp Level operations only.
+De-icing frequency assignments from previous seasons may not always be available for re- assignment during the current season and are limited to five (5) watts ERP for Ramp Level operations only.
 De-icing frequencies are subject to change from year to year due to new requests for permanent ground station frequency assignments.